MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-base.md

 [1] "character"
 ~~~
 {: .output}
 All of the values in our `mixed_vector` have become characters.
-This is called **coercion** in R, which is converting values to a specific data type. `Character` is the most general data type, because while any number or logical value can be represented as a word, most words cannot be represented as numbers.
-We can coerce objects to different types, using functions that start with `as.` However, if R cannot figure out how to convert a value, it will return `NA` instead.
+We can spot characters because they have "" around them.
+Converting between types is called **coercion** in R. `Character` is the most general data type, because while any number or logical value can be represented as a word, most words cannot be represented as numbers.
+We can coerce objects to different types, using functions that start with `as.` However, if R cannot figure out how to convert a value, it will return `NA` instead, and give you a warning.

 ~~~